 The methods used in the extraction of wisdom teeth depend on your circumstances.
-Patients who come to our practice for removal have unique experiences with the procedure.
+Patients who come to our practice for teeth removal have unique experiences with the procedure.
 Your AZ Family Dental dentist may perform a simple or surgical wisdom tooth extraction.
 In a simple extraction, they remove an erupted tooth by pulling it.
 Meanwhile, a surgical removal involves removing bone and elevating gum tissue.
 During your procedure, you may receive conscious or unconscious sedation.

 After your extraction, you might experience pain and swelling for a few days.
-The dentist will give you instructions for at-home care after your surgery and schedule a follow-up appointment.
+Our dentist will give you instructions for at-home care after your surgery and schedule a follow-up appointment.
 We encourage you to contact us if you have questions at any point in your treatment.

 The procedure itself is virtually painless, but you’ll likely experience swelling and mild discomfort for a week following it.
 If you experience pain during the procedure, our dentist can apply more anesthetic to relieve the discomfort.

 Our dentists will recommend wisdom teeth removal if there’s overcrowding or discomfort.
 If your wisdom teeth haven’t caused problems by the time you’re 25, then you’ll likely not need the procedure done because this is the point where your teeth stop growing.

 During wisdom teeth removal, one of our dentists will apply general anesthesia that will either fully numb your mouth or render you unconscious.
 Even if you’re fully awake during the procedure, you won’t feel any pain due to the anesthesia.

 Like any oral surgery, wisdom teeth removal comes with risks, but they are low, and it’s a safe procedure overall.
 Some risks include damaged nerves and blood vessels that can lead to bleeding and temporary numbness of the tongue or face.
 In rare cases, infection can occur, leading to permanent numbing or damage to surrounding teeth.